 Office of the Secretary, Office of Public Health and Science, HHS.

-The Office of Public Health and Science (OPHS), Department of Health and Human Services (HHS) announces a final guidance document for Institutional Review Boards (IRBs), investigators, research institutions, and other interested parties, entitled “Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subject Protection.”
-This guidance document raises points to consider in determining whether specific financial interests in research could affect the rights and welfare of human subjects, and if so, what actions could be considered to protect those subjects.
+The Office of Public Health and Science, Department of Health and Human Services (HHS) is soliciting public comment on a draft guidance document for Institutional Review Boards (IRBs), investigators, research institutions, and other interested parties, entitled “Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subject Protection.”
+This draft guidance document raises points to consider in determining whether specific financial interests in research affect the rights and welfare of human subjects, and if so, what actions could be considered to protect those subjects.
 This guidance applies to human subjects research conducted or supported by HHS or regulated by the Food and Drug Administration.

 FOR FURTHER INFORMATION CONTACT:

-The guidance recommends consideration of approaches and methods for dealing with issues of financial interests that could affect HHS human research subject protections in research subject to 45 CFR part 46 for HHS conducted or support research and 21 CFR parts 50 and 56 for FDA regulated clinical investigations.
-The guidance expressly does not address regulatory requirements designed to enhance data integrity and objectivity in research found in 42 CFR part 50, subpart F, 45 CFR part 94, and 21 CFR part 54.
+The draft guidance recommends consideration of approaches and methods for dealing with issues of financial interests under the HHS human research subject protections regulations, 45 CFR part 46 and 21 CFR parts 50 and 56.
+The draft guidance expressly does not address regulatory requirements designed to enhance data integrity and objectivity in research found in 42 CFR part 50, subpart F, 45 CFR part 94, and 21 CFR part 54.

 Department of Health and Human Services